Is Sri Lanka a country you have wondered about visiting?

 Sigiriya bullock carts were scattered along the road this morning, reminding us of their history, carting rice to the ports of Colombo.
 They are still in use, but only to take tourists by bullock and cart to visit local villages.

-Not the option we wanted to use to get to Polonnaruwa.
+It is not the option we wanted to use to get to Polonnaruwa.

 How do you get to Polonnaruwa from Sigiriya?